 Traditional bamboo swings are stood up in every locality and children wait in a queue to enjoy the swings and experience the feeling of flying in the sky.
-Kites are flying in the sky, a symbol of freedom, and the Celebration of the Dashain festival.
+Kites are flying in the sky, a symbol of freedom, and the Celebration of the Dashain festivals in Nepal.

 Ghatasthapana, the first day of Dashain commences with the ritual of planting the seeds of barley, wheat, or maize, on a banana leaf filled with mud.
 After 10 days, the sprouts of these seeds are used as Jamara on the day of Vijaya Dashami.
 A copper pot is covered in cow dung and one by one wheat is put all over it to symbolize a good harvest.
 Especially in hilly regions where agriculture is still the main occupation; the seed is a wish for nature to help them with the year’s harvest.

 It is the fifth and one of the most important days of Dashain.
 On this day, nine types of flowers along with their leaves are offered to the sprouts as a sign of respect.
 It is also believed that the nine flowers welcome the respective goddesses associated with them.
-Traditionally, this ritual started after the army personnel fire auspicious air-shots at Tudhikhel.
+Traditionally, this ritual started after the army personnel fired auspicious air shots at Tudhikhel.

 Mahaastami is the day of sacrifice and is an essential part of Dashain celebrations.
 People sacrifice animals, especially goats, ducks, and buffaloes, as a tribute to Kali, a fierce form of Nawadurga.
 The destroyer of evil forces, Kali is known as the divine protector.
 Hundreds of goats, bulls, and buffaloes are sacrificed in households and temples of Kali.
 And this ritual lasts from dusk till dawn.
 While these sacrifices are offerings to the goddess Kali.
 They consume for the remaining days of Dashain celebrations.